10 realistic money saving tips you can start now

 When you're saving money, goal setting is key – knowing what you're saving for may provide the extra motivation you need to achieve your target amount.
-According to the Australian Securities and Investments Commision (ASIC), 85% of Australians have a specific objective in mind while saving1.
+According to the Suncorp Best Saver Report, more than 90% of Australians have a specific objective in mind while saving.
 The top three savings goals are:

-Remember to make sure your goals are achievable and measurable, so that you can keep track of how you're doing.
-And don't stress about the odd setback!
+Whatever your goals are, remember to make sure they’re achievable and measurable—this way you can keep track of your progress.
+And don’t stress about the odd setback!

 2. Make a budget